 The project leaders, Katharina Schauer and Francesca Agostini, can both be contacted at [email protected]

-We will return to the NO2 measuring sites to find out what has changed.
-Unlike our earlier project, this time we are being advised by Camden’s own Air Quality officer.
-The survey will run all year, and the readings we collect will be reference quality, fit to stand with Camden’s official figures.
-We will be able to tell whether we on track to get inside WHO-recommended limits by 2030, or if more action is needed?
+Our team are being advised by Camden’s air quality officer.
+The readings are reference quality, fit to stand with Camden’s official figures.
+We will be able to tell whether we are on track to get inside WHO-recommended limits by 2030, or if more action is needed.

 We are looking for funding to add to the donations that we have already received.
 We thank the Heath & Hampstead Society, as well as other donors, for their generous support.
 The Forum relies entirely on donations to fund all its activities.
 Please click HERE to do so.